hasura/graphql-engine/tutorials/deploying-a-django-app.rst

 This ensures that your app uses the correct database credentials.

-Now you will need to create a Custom Microservice on the Hasura console, to which you can deploy your Django project.
-You can follow the instructions at the `Hasura documentation <https://docs.hasura.io/0.13/ref/custom-microservices/index.html>`_ in order to do this.
+You will also need to set these environment variables in the hasura console for the

-You will also need to set these environment variables in the hasura console for your git-push service so that your app will have access to them when deployed.
-You can do this at ``console.<hasura-project-name>.hasura-app.io/gitpush/<git-push-service-name>/update``
+custom service that hasuractl created for you, so that your app will have access to them when deployed.
+You can do this at ``console.<hasura-project-name>.hasura-app.io/gitpush/<project-name>/update``
 .. code::

     POSTGRES_PASSWORD :  <postgres-password-from-email>